-Acute Myelogenous Leukemia
+Acute Myeloid Leukemia

 There are a number of risk factors for the development of AML.

 Chromosomal instability in several autosomal dominant conditions can lead to AML, including Fanconi's anemia, ataxia-telangiectasia, neurofibromatosis, and Bloom's syndrome.
 Germline mutations in the AML-1 gene are known to be associated with an increased risk of the development of AML.
 Additionally, congenital disorders, including infantile X-linked agammaglobulinemia and Down's syndrome, have also been associated with an increased incidence of AML.

 Therapy-related AML typically develops after alkylating agent-induced damage at a median of 5 to 7 years after therapy for the primary malignancy.
 It is usually associated with an antecedent myelodysplastic disorder.
 DNA topoisomerase II agents may also produce gene rearrangements leading to AML, with a short latency period of 12 to 18 months following treatment.
 The latency between exposure to radiation therapy for other cancers and AML development is similar to that of alkylating agents.

 Prior Bone Marrow Disorders

 Secondary AML can develop in patients with various hematologic disorders, such as aplastic anemia, paroxysmal nocturnal hemoglobinuria, and severe congenital neutropenia.
 Other inherited hematologic conditions have also been implicated, such as Bloom's syndrome and Fanconi's anemia.
 Myelodysplastic and myeloproliferative syndromes, present for at least 3 months, can also progress to AML.